Abibubble/ms4-lead-shot-hazard/README.md

 * All links have their underlines removed for stylistic purposes.
 The links in the footer re-gain their underlines when they're hovered over or focused on.
 * All interactable objects have hover and focus styles applied to make it clear to the user that those objects are interactable.
 * Icons from [Font Awesome](https://fontawesome.com/) have been used throughout the site to add meaning where relevant.
 These icons also have text either visible or in aria labels where required.
-* Button colors have been used to convey meaning, mainly in the use of the color red to convey 'Delete' or 'Cancel' as dangerous actions.
+* Button and link colors have been used to convey meaning, mainly in the use of the color red to convey 'Delete' or 'Cancel' as dangerous actions.

 ### Wireframes